narimanawny78/narimanawny78/README.md

 ## 🚀 About Me

-I'm a passionate **Junior Frontend Developer** from Cairo, Egypt, who loves bringing ideas to life through code and design.
-I have a special talent for **imagining and creating beautiful UIs** - not from formal design training, but from pure creativity and vision.
-I believe great interfaces tell stories and create experiences.
+I'm a passionate **Junior Frontend Developer** from Cairo, Egypt, specializing in building modern, responsive web applications with React and Angular.
+I love bringing ideas to life through clean code and have a good eye for creating appealing user interfaces.

 - 🎓 **Computer Science Graduate** - Modern Academy
 - 🏆 **ITI Graduate** - Information Technology Institute (Open Source Track)
 - 💼 **Currently seeking** Frontend Developer opportunities
-- 🎨 **UI Imagination** - I love crafting unique, beautiful interfaces for my projects
+- 🎨 I enjoy creating user interfaces and have a good eye for design
 - 🌱 **Currently mastering** Angular and modern frontend practices
 - 📍 **Based in** Cairo, Egypt